 When the time comes to buy your private jet, how do to you go about it?

-Other than determining inter alia the level of comfort, make, model and size of aircraft wished for, determining the best jurisdiction for the registration and operation of the aircraft can be a daunting exercise.
+Aircraft Ownership and determining the best jurisdiction for the registration and operation of the aircraft can be a daunting exercise.
 Choice of jurisdiction, method of financing, choice of operation and choice of type of registration must all be determined prior to the conclusion of the sale of aircraft.

 Malta’s EU membership also provides owners and operators of aircraft with a relatively cost effective and efficient manner of financing, owning, registering and operating aircraft in an EU jurisdiction.